s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 Patch Embedding: GFNet divides the input image into non-overlapping patches of size *H* × *W*.
 Each patch is flattened into a vector with a dimension of *D*.
 This process enables local feature capture while reducing computational complexity.

 Global Filter Layer: GFNet replaces the self-attention layer in ViTs with three key operations.
 First is a 2D discrete Fourier transform that converts spatial features to frequency domain.
 Second is an element-wise multiplication between frequency-domain features and learnable global filters.
 Third is 2D inverse Fourier transform, which transforms the data back to spatial domain.
-The overall complexity time of this operation is O(L log L)
+The overall time complexity​​ of this operation is O(L log L)

 FFN (Feed Forward Network): The output tokens from the Global Filter Layer are processed by a Feed forward network.
 The process contains MLP (Multilayer Perceptrons) with layer normalization.
 This component applies non-linear transformations to refine the extracted features and enhance the model's representational capacity.

 Global Average Pooling and Linear Classifier: The final stage aggregates processed tokens through global average pooling, and produces a compact feature vector that summarizes the entire input.
 This vector then passes through a linear classifier that outputs probability scores for each disease category (Alzheimer's vs. Cognitive Normal).

 In the architecture, a block contains global filter layer and FFN.
-For each epoch, data goes patch embedding, then passes *N* sequential blocks, and finaaly goes to global average pooling and linear classfier.
+For each epoch, data goes patch embedding, then passes *N* sequential blocks, and finally goes to global average pooling and linear classfier.
 The block number *N* is adjustable for different tasks.

 ### **Why choose GFNet**
 Compared with traditional CNNS and ViT, GFNet has the following advantages: